nest-desktop/nest-desktop/docs/user/setup/apptainer.rst

 For more information read the full documentation of `NEST Desktop Apptainer <https://github.com/nest-desktop/nest-desktop-apptainer>`__.

 .. warning::
    If the apptainer (esp.
-NEST Simulator) is running, your system is exposed for unauthorized access.
+NEST Simulator) is running, your system is exposed for unauthorized access!